The St. Louis Park Police Department offers a number of ways for community members to volunteer and get involved.

 Police Advisory Commission

-The Police Advisory Commission was formed to increase awareness of Police Department capabilities and services, provide an opportunity for citizen involvement and input in police services, and encourage positive interactions between the Police Department and the community.
+The Police Advisory Commission was formed to increase awareness of police department capabilities and services, provide an opportunity for citizen involvement and input in police services, and encourage positive interactions between the department and community.

-The Multicultural Advisory Committee (MAC) meets monthly with police staff to discuss topics important to their communities.
+The Police Multicultural Advisory Committee (PMAC) meets monthly with police staff to discuss topics important to their communities.
 The meetings improve communication and mutual understanding between police and the community.

 In 2005, the St. Louis Park Chaplaincy Program was formed and has since become an increasingly important part of the emergency personnel community and city.
 Currently, the program has seven chaplains who volunteer their time and are available as professional, non-denominational resources that provide confidential spiritual guidance and counseling.